cnr-ibba/nf-resequencing-mem/README.md

 ### Tuning freebayes resources usage

-The freebayes step can take a lot of time when calculating SNP with a lot of data.
+The freebayes step can take a lot of time when calculating SNPs with a lot of data.
-This process is calculated on single process by splitting the whole genome in regions, and calling SNP on each region before collect all results in a unique file.
+This process is calculated using multiple processes by splitting the whole genome in regions (relying on BAM alignment sizes), and then by calling SNPs on each region on a single process.
+In the last step, all results are collected and sorted to produce the final VCF file (see `subworkflows/cnr-ibba/freebayes_parallel.nf` subworkflow for more informations).
-You can customize the region splitting, for example by using a smaller file size in the split process like this:
+You can customize the region splitting, for example by using a smaller file size (def. is `100e6`) in the split process like this:

 ```text
 process {